-AmeriCorps will invest in existing and new partnerships with non-profit (including faithbased) organizations, institutions of higher education, Tribal organizations, and local/state government entities and will prioritize investment within AmeriCorps' Focus Areas (Appendix E).
+AmeriCorps will invest in existing and new partnerships with non-profit (including faith-based) organizations, institutions of higher education, Tribal organizations, and local/state government entities to get things done for America.
+The agency will prioritize investment in the most critical issues of our time - public health, climate, and the environment, civic bridgebuilding, reentry for formerly incarcerated individuals, education, and economic opportunity - within AmeriCorps' Focus Areas (Appendix F) and will increase its efforts to ensure AmeriCorps members, AmeriCorps Seniors volunteers, and community-based volunteers reflect the communities where they serve.
 We will target our investments toward communities where the need is greatest.
 These steps will enable more Americans than ever to strengthen the communities that need it most across the nation through their service.